-CLASS 2-5: Overview of the criminal process: the manner in which a federal court obtains jurisdiction and venue of a criminal case and defendants, and a discussion of different Clauses of the United States Constitution that provide the basis for Congress's regulation of criminal activity.
-We will also cover the Federal Rules of Evidence, particularly as they relate to admissibility of evidence and an understanding of indictments, hearsay, the right to confront witnesses and the right to counsel under the Sixth Amendment.
+CLASS 2-5: Overview of the criminal process: the manner in which a federal court obtains jurisdiction and venue of a criminal case and defendants.
+I will also cover the Federal Rules of Evidence, particularly as they relate to admissibility of evidence and an understanding of indictments, hearsay, the right to confront witnesses and the right to counsel under the Sixth Amendment.